-DBMS_MGWADM provides an interface for managing the Messaging Gateway agent, creating messaging system links, registering non-Oracle queues, and setting up propagation.
+DBMS_MGWADM provides an interface for creating named Messaging Gateway agents, managing agents, creating messaging system links, registering non-Oracle queues, and setting up propagation jobs.

 Users call the procedures in the package to make configuration changes regardless of whether the Messaging Gateway agent is running.
 If the Messaging Gateway agent is running, then the procedures in the package send notifications for configuration changes to the agent.
 The agent dynamically alters its configuration for most configuration changes, although some changes require that the agent be shut down and restarted before they take effect.
 All the procedures in the package are serialized to guarantee that the Messaging Gateway agent receives and processes notifications in the same order as they are made.